-An island that was once the birthplace of Aristotle, we believe Halkidiki to be the epitome of Grecian beauty.
-Shaped like a trident, each of Halkidiki’s three peninsulas introduce you to another side to the island, it’s your choice whether to experience the lively side or enjoy quiet seclusion.
+A beautiful region in northern Greece that was once the birthplace of Aristotle, we believe Halkidiki to be the epitome of Grecian beauty.
+Shaped like a trident, each of Halkidiki’s three peninsulas introduce you to a unique side to the region, it’s your choice whether to experience the lively side or enjoy quiet seclusion.

 Natural Grecian beauty

 Lesser-known compared to other Greek locations, Halkidiki is perfect for those who’ve done it all before and want to discover somewhere new – with the creature comforts of divine Greek food, fantastic beaches and friendly people, of course.

 If you like the ease of knowing there’ll be lots of restaurants to try, safe beaches for the kids and luxury hotels, we’d recommend exploring the Kassandra Peninsula – this is where most visitors flock for their summer holiday.
 Meanwhile, for those seeking isolation and peacefulness, the Sithonia Peninsula has rugged, tucked away beaches and local tavernas.
 The Athos peninsula is a place to visit rather than stay – the main town Ouranoupoli is small, charming and historic, so we would recommend taking a day trip there, but the south is closed off for an all-male monastic community.

 Take a trip to Halkidiki before it gets the same touristy reputation as Athens and Santorini, and you’ll be greeted with stunning forest and ocean views, quiet coves, some of the most delicious honey and decadent wines.